Understanding and Improving Communication Performance in Multi-node LLM Inference: Optimized Multi-node All-reduce

 \subsection{Three-Phase Hierarchical All-reduce Design}

-NVRAR consists of three phases: (1) an intra-node reduce-scatter, (2) an inter-node recursive-doubling all-reduce, and (3) an intra-node all-gather.
-Figure~\ref{fig:nvrar_design} illustrates this design for an $N$-node system with $G$ GPUs per node.
-Algorithm~\ref{alg:nvrar} describes the NVRAR algorithm in detail.
+NVRAR (Algorithm~\ref{alg:nvrar}) has three phases: (1) an intra-node reduce-scatter, (2) an inter-node recursive-doubling all-reduce, and (3) an intra-node all-gather.
+Figure~\ref{fig:nvrar_design} illustrates this design for an $N$-node system with $G$ GPUs/node.

 \textbf{Reduce-scatter Phase:} In the first phase (Line 2 of Algorithm~\ref{alg:nvrar}), GPUs within a node perform a local reduce-scatter operation.
-For input message $M$ of size $|M|$ bytes, each GPU holds $\frac{|M|}{G}$ bytes of locally reduced data after this phase.
-We implement this using the \texttt{nvshmemx\_TYPENAME\_sum\_reducescatter} API, which internally calls NCCL reduce-scatter.
+For input message $M$ of size $|M|$ bytes, each GPU holds $\frac{|M|}{G}$ bytes of data reduced within each node at the conclusion of this phase.
+We implement this using the \texttt{nvshmemx\_TYPENAME\_sum\_reducescatter} host-side API, which internally calls NCCL reduce-scatter.

-\textbf{Inter-Node Recursive-Doubling Phase:} In the second phase (Line 9 of Algorithm~\ref{alg:nvrar}), corresponding GPUs across nodes perform a recursive-doubling all-reduce.
-Each node is identified by its rank $r_n \in [0, N-1]$, and each GPU within a node by its local rank $r_g \in [0, G-1]$, so each GPU is uniquely identified by the pair $(r_n, r_g)$.
-This phase completes in $\log_2 N$ steps.
+\textbf{Inter-Node Recursive-Doubling Phase:} In the second phase (Line 9 of Algorithm~\ref{alg:nvrar}), corresponding GPUs with the same local ID on each node perform an all-reduce.
+Each node is identified by its ID $r_n \in [0, N-1]$, and each GPU within a node by its local ID $r_g \in [0, G-1]$, so each GPU is uniquely identified by the pair $(r_n, r_g)$.
+This phase takes $\log_2 N$ steps.
 At each step $0 \leq i < \log_2 N$, GPU $(r_n, r_g)$ exchanges data with its $2^i$-th logical peer, $(r_n \oplus 2^i, r_g)$, where $\oplus$ denotes bitwise XOR.
-Thus, GPUs with the same local rank communicate across nodes.
-In systems with multiple NICs per GPU, these exchanges can occur in parallel across local ranks.
+Thus, GPUs with the same local ID communicate across nodes.
 Upon receiving data, each GPU performs a local reduction with the received buffer before proceeding to the next step.
 After all $\log_2 N$ steps, each GPU holds $\frac{|M|}{G}$ bytes of the globally reduced data.
-This phase is implemented as a custom NVSHMEM kernel using non-blocking \texttt{put\_nbi}-based RMA primitives.
+We implement this phase with a custom NVSHMEM kernel using non-blocking \texttt{put\_nbi}-based RMA primitives.

 \textbf{All-gather Phase:} In the third and final phase (Line 11 of Algorithm~\ref{alg:nvrar}), the GPUs within a node perform a local all-gather operation to combine their $\tfrac{|M|}{G}$ fraction of the globally reduced data into a single tensor.
-Similar to the reduce-scatter phase, this is implemented using NVSHMEM's host API.
+Similar to the reduce-scatter phase, we implement this using NVSHMEM's host API.
 After completion, every GPU holds the full globally reduced tensor, completing the all-reduce.